vijayvji/Vaishu-assistant-/README.md

 ---

 ## 🔚 Disclaimer
 This project is for **educational purposes only**.
-Use responsibly.
+Use responsibly..

 ---